marcinma/k8s-workshops/Day1/06_volume/task.md

 1. Create volume `docker volume create my-volume`
 2. List new volume
-3. Run 2 containers
+3. Run 2 containers with `my-nginx` image

 First with `-v my-volume:/data:ro`
 Second with `-v my-volume:/data`

-4. In second container create new file in `/data` folder
+4. Exec into second container and create new file in `/data` folder
 5. Verify first container can read file
 6. Verify first container can't write file to `/data`